-Stackdriver Trace displays a list of recent requests to your application in the trace list.
+Stackdriver Trace displays a list of recent requests to your application in the Trace list.
 You can use this list to browse and filter all associated traces by URI, service, version, time range and other parameters.
-Once you have found a trace, you can click on the displayed request URI to view its details.
+Once you have found a trace, you can click the displayed request URI to view its details.

 Find a trace

-To view your trace list, select Stackdriver > Trace > Trace List in the Google Cloud Platform Console, or click the following button:
+To view your trace list, select Stackdriver > Trace > Trace list in the Google Cloud Platform Console, or click the following button:

 To the right of the chart, the trace list shows the following information for each request:

 - Latency: The time it took the application to handle the request, end-to-end.

 - HTTP Method: The HTTP method of the request:

 - URI: The relative URI of the request.